-We act with honesty and conviction and our actions are consistent with openness, equality and human rights.
+We act with honesty and conviction, and our actions are consistent with openness, equality and human rights.

-Our global strategy
+The global strategy

-1.5 WaterAid's work is driven by a strong set of overarching aims, set out in successive global strategies.
+- 1.5 WaterAid's work is driven by a strong set of overarching aims, set out in successive global strategies.
 All members contribute to the development and achievement of our Global Strategy.
-Our current strategy runs to 2022.
+Our current strategy runs to 2032. - 1.6 We work collaboratively and in partnership with others to drive